poppingtonic/containerized-rag-starter-kit/README.md

-# GraphRAG Query System
+# Starter PGVector/GraphRAG Query System

-A containerized application that generates paragraph answers with references based on user queries, powered by GraphRAG technology.
+A containerized application that generates paragraph answers with references based on user queries, powered by PGVector technology.

 ## Overview